ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_clone_template.rst

 Troubleshooting
 ---------------

-Things to inspect
+Things to inspect:

-- Check if the values provided for username and password are correct
+- Check if the values provided for username and password are correct.
-- Check if the datacenter you provided is available
+- Check if the datacenter you provided is available.
-- Check if the template specified exists and you have permissions to access the datastore
+- Check if the template specified exists and you have permissions to access the datastore.
 - Ensure the full folder path you specified already exists.
-It will not create folders automatically for you
+It will not create folders automatically for you.